UV-Vis absorption experiments for chemists, biochemists, biologists, physicists and general scientists.

 UV-Vis absorption measurements can be performed at a single wavelength or across a broad range of wavelengths when a spectrum is produced.
 A spectrum can serve as a fingerprint for a compound which is of importance in identification of unknown materials (or qualitative analyses) but can also provide information concerning the degree of conjugation or aromaticity present in a sample.

 Our simulators do not require the latest or the greatest computers.
-If you have a new PC then great but if you need to use an obsolete PC running Window-98 SE or later then, provided it can read a CD you can probably use it.
-Just give it a try – you have nothing to lose!
+If you have a new PC then great but if you need to use an obsolete PC running Windows-98 SE or later then, provided it can read a CD you can probably use it.

 What to do next?